 With my tiny blowing power, he shaped and worked it until it looked like it might turn into a piece of art.
 I had just enough lung power and puff to make it work.
 What a thrill.

 How these guys also work in this heat all day is amazing.
 They must be acclimatised.
-For me, it was a mind blowing adventure.
-But they do this day in and out.
+For me, it was a mind blowing adventure, but they’re doing this day in and day out.

 Glass making is like playing with fire – literally.
 A bit like being the Greek god Vulcan.
 A must for pyrotechnic thrill seekers.